klust/LUMI-BE-training-materials/docs/intro-evolving/03_LUMI_access.md

 They can be obtained from [auth.lumidata.eu](https://auth.lumidata.eu) where you need to log in either via MyAccessID (if your project is managed through Puhuri) or your "My CSC" account (if your project is managed via that platform).
+In the future it will also be possible to do part of that setup via the Open OnDemand platform.

 Alternatively, you can also chose to access external servers from LUMI if you have client software that runs on LUMI (or if that software is already installed on LUMI, e.g., rclone